hero image

 Biography

-Massimo Faggioli, PhD is a leading authority on the history and administrative inner workings of the Catholic Church with specific expertise in the papacy, Vatican II, the Roman Curia, liturgical reform, new Catholic movements and on Catholicism and global politics.
-Frequently featured in the national and international media, Faggioli can comment on a diversity of theological, religious and Church-related issues ranging from the historical to the contemporary.
+Dr. Massimo Faggioli is a leading authority on the history and administrative inner workings of the Catholic Church, with specific expertise in the papacy, Vatican II, the Roman Curia, liturgical reform, new Catholic movements and Catholicism and global politics.
+Frequently featured in the national and international media, Dr. Faggioli can comment on a variety of theological, religious and Church-related issues, ranging from the historical to the contemporary.

 Education (2)